A quiet suburban street at dusk with wet pavement reflecting warm house and street lights, lined with single-story homes and large trees.

 Which Parts Fail Most Often in a Furnace?

-The three most common failures are the igniter, which lights the burner; the thermocouple, which monitors the pilot flame and shuts off gas if it goes out; and the blower motor, which circulates warm air through your ductwork.
+The three most common failures are the igniter, which lights the burner; the thermocouple, a safety device that monitors the pilot flame and shuts off gas if it goes out; and the blower motor, which circulates warm air through your ductwork.
 These are standard components our technicians stock on the truck, which is why most furnace repairs don’t require a return visit.

 Should I Repair My Furnace or Replace It?

 Age and repair frequency are the two most useful indicators.
 A furnace over 15 years old that’s requiring repeated repairs is often more cost-effective to replace than to keep patching.
-A newer system that’s had one isolated failure is often worth repairing.
-When we assess your system, we’ll give you an honest read on which direction makes financial sense rather than defaulting to the more expensive option.
+A newer system with one isolated failure is usually worth repairing.
+When we assess your system, we can give you an honest read on which direction makes financial sense rather than defaulting to the more expensive option.

 How Can I Improve My Furnace’s Efficiency?

-The highest-impact habits are the simplest: change your filter every one to three months, seal any visible ductwork leaks, and consider upgrading to a programmable or smart thermostat.
+The highest-impact habits are often the simplest: change your filter every one to three months, seal any visible ductwork leaks, and consider upgrading to a programmable or smart thermostat.
 Beyond that, schedule annual maintenance before the heating season starts.
-A well-maintained furnace can run more efficiently, can last longer, and may be less likely to fail when temperatures drop.
+A well-maintained furnace can run more efficiently and may be less likely to fail when temperatures drop.

 What Should I Do If I Suspect a Carbon Monoxide Issue?